Fox and His Friends: Plot

-Eugen gets evicted from his apartment for moral reasons (two men living together); he suggests that Fox buy his own apartment.
-They visit one and Fox buys it, then buys furniture from Max for 80,000 marks.
-They go clothes-shopping at Eugen's ex-boyfriend's, Philip's shop, and again Fox pays for it all.
+Eugen gets evicted from his apartment for moral reasons (two men living together), so he convinces Fox to buy them an apartment and furniture from Max.
+Fox buys them clothes at Eugen's ex-boyfriend Philip's shop.
 Later, they have lunch at Eugen's parents' home and Fox has no table manners.
-He then signs a contract for the 100,000-Mark loan, which he barely understands.
-(Eugen's attorney, realizing that Fox is barely literate, gives him only a cursory, patronizing explanation of the contract before he signs.)
-Fox and Eugen go to the gay bar, and find that Klaus has been released from prison; Fox lends him 30,000 marks, and Eugen is jealous.
+He signs a contract for a 100,000-Mark loan, which he barely understands, for the failing business run by Eugen's father.
+Fox lends 30,000 marks to his ex Klaus, which makes Eugen jealous.
 At the apartment, they throw a party, during which Philip whispers to Max that he might be living there later; the party ends abruptly when Hedwig, drunk, makes a fuss.
-To iron out their disagreements, they decide to go on holiday.
-At the travel agent's office, Eugen decides on Marrakech, Morocco; Fox pays for it again.
-In Morocco, they pick up a local male prostitute (El Hedi ben Salem), and go to a restaurant with him; he is not let into the hotel because he is an Moroccan.
-The hotel assistant says, however, that they have male escorts specially for the hotel.
+Fox and Eugen go on holiday to Marrakech, Morocco to salvage their relationship.
+In Morocco, they pick up a local male prostitute (El Hedi ben Salem), but he is not let into the hotel because he is a Moroccan.

-Back from the holiday, the couple learn the company is bankrupt; the workers cannot be paid.
+Back from the holiday, the couple learns the company is bankrupt; the workers cannot be paid.
 Fox suggests giving his flat to Eugen, so the bank lets him take a loan to pay them.
 Eugen goes to the opera with Max, leaving Fox alone; Fox goes to the gay bar, throws a fit, gives 500 marks to the florist and runs off.
 The next day at the factory, Fox makes a mistake with some imprints; Eugen's father tells him off.
 Later, they all have dinner together and again, Fox has no table manners or savoir-faire.
-Fox goes to a pub and propositions two American soldiers, but nothing happens, they just leave.
-He drives to the gay bar, the florist hits on him and Fox slaps him; Fox has a panic attack.
-Back at the flat, he tells Eugen about the attack but his lover doesn't seem to care.
-The next day, he goes to a doctor, who gives him sedative pills.
+Fox goes to a pub and propositions two American soldiers, but nothing happens.
+He drives to the gay bar, the florist hits on him, and Fox slaps him; Fox has a panic attack.
+He tells Eugen about the attack but he doesn't seem to care.
+The next day, Fox goes to a doctor, who gives him sedative pills.